 There are three main strands to the service – Outreach for Individual Pupils, Outreach for Whole Schools and Link Centre Placements.

 The TOPS Project (Time Out for Positive Steps) is for pupils from mainstream schools who are unable to attend due to anxiety.
 It is a short-term programme that works with mainstream schools and health professionals to reintegrate pupils back to school.
 A CAMHS referral is necessary to avail of the programme.

 Pupils come from all over Belfast from all sections of the community and all types of schools.
 The ethos is totally inclusive.

 The main aim of this programme is to help pupils develop socially, emotionally and academically so that they feel able to return to and remain in mainstream school.

-The centre offers a number of rooms and resources for hire for conference and presentation events, training programmes and workshops, board meetings, screenings, rehearsals and performances.
+The centre caters for a variety of uses including conference and presentation events, training programmes and workshops, board meetings, screenings, rehearsals and performances.

-The flexible space can cater for groups of up to 100 people and the facilities include:
+The flexible space has the capacity to hold groups of up to 100 people.